lzocro/lzocro.github.io/_projects/Alps.md

 ---
 layout: distill
 title: Algorithms with Predictions
-description: Dynamics in markets
+description: How to use your excel spreadsheet to make decisions.
 date: 2025-07-01
-img: assets/img/project_covers/IMG_4044.jpg
+img: assets/img/project_covers/IMG_2987.jpg
 authors:
   - name: Lorenzo Croissant
     affiliations: